barrymirro/genaihackathon/README.md

 # genaihackathon
-Repository for the GenAI Hackathon
+Repository for the GenAI Hackathon to bu used by mirro.ai's developer team in California.